cisco-oss-eng/perfwhiz/README.rst

 Virtual environment
 ^^^^^^^^^^^^^^^^^^^

-You may want to create a python virtual environment if you prefer to have isolation of python installations (this is optional).
+You may want to create a python virtual environment if you prefer to have isolation of python installations (this is recommended but optional).
 For example:

 .. code::